MicrosoftDocs/win32/desktop-src/SecCNG/about-cng.md

 ---
-Description: 'The CNG API is the long-term replacement for CryptoAPI.
-CNG is designed to be extensible at many levels and cryptography agnostic in behavior.' ms.assetid: 'd10533d8-e919-4d2a-a173-16a8f723551d'
+Description: The CNG API is the long-term replacement for CryptoAPI.
+CNG is designed to be extensible at many levels and cryptography agnostic in behavior. ms.assetid: d10533d8-e919-4d2a-a173-16a8f723551d
 title: About CNG
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About CNG